tytydraco/yessleep/out/Im_in_love_with_a_mannequin_And_she_loves_me_too_Part_2.md

 I blinked at her.
 "A whole gang is after us now?"

 "Only because Cyril owed them money, and they never got paid back.
-They aren't good people, not in the slightest."
+They aren't good people, not in the slightest.
+Amanda, I'm sorry.
+I hoped they hadn't caught onto us when we took care of Cyril.
+I didn't want you getting wrapped up in his problems.
+But I was wrong.
+They must have been tailing him."

 "No?
 Well, maybe I have an idea where we can look next time I get that itch."

 She smiled grimly at me.
 It wasn't a bad idea----but we'd have to move fast.
-This sounded like a pretty cheap and stupid gang.
-She was right; they didn't have access to a lot of real information.
+This sounded like a pretty cheap and stupid gang, at least when you put them up against Alice and I. They must not have had access to a lot of real information.
 The dumbass had even gotten my name wrong----I was Amanda *Winboltan,* not freaking Wingleman.

 But if he'd found all that out, and they were trailing me enough to know I was headed here, then I knew I'd have to take some emergency time off until after Cyril's old buddies were out of the picture.